 Don’t be fooled by the word “little.”
 That part of this waterfall’s name refers to the river that feeds it — not the falls themselves.
 They have plenty of “wow” factor.

-Signage to this waterfall has been much improved, but finding it continues to be the trickiest part of the hike.
+Signage to this waterfall has been much improved, but finding it continues to be the trickiest part of this 5-mile hike.
 We approached it from Smallwood Park in Eatonville, where you can connect with the last section of the Bud Blancher Trailhead, a flat, gravel path from Eatonville to the Pack Forest.
 Find the end of the trail just up from a small pond after you park.
 This part of the hike is flat and skirts private property.
 Look for bald eagles as you cross the new cedar bridge.

 After you leave the bridge, the trailhead is just to the left.
 On our last trip, there was not a sign here, but there were markings on the trees.
 Just a few yards in, you will also see metal signage pointing the way towards the “Falls Trail.”
 From here you begin a gentle but definite ascent with the sounds of the river accompanying you as you climb through forest.